Authenticity is Key

 Unique lighting and a variety of entertainment- from bands to DJs to performances- are also becoming increasingly popular.
-“Some might start with a band- to make it more intimate, and then switch to a DJ”.
-This is a great way to create an atmosphere and transition the guests from a sit-down meal to a fun and lively dance floor.
+“Many receptions will start with a band and then switch to a DJ”.
+This is a great way to create an atmosphere, and transition the guests from a sit-down meal to a fun and lively dance floor.

 The Green Bride Guide states that the average wedding produces over 400kg of garbage, contributing to over 450 million kilograms of wedding garbage per year (and that’s just in the United States!).
 The average wedding also uses as many emissions as 4-5 people would produce in an entire year.
 In just one day!

-Gemma tells us that couples are taking the time to select their venue based on sustainability and that they, at the InterContinental Sydney, are making “a conscious effort to reduce our plastic… so we can tell our couples that we are trying to make our venues more sustainable for them.”
-Luxury weddings do not have to compromise to become more eco-friendly, and many venues, like the InterContinental have a number of programs in place to help couples reduce their waste.
+Gemma tells us that couples are taking the time to select their venue based on sustainability practices, and that InterContinental Sydney has programs in place to minimise waste and reduce energy usage.
+The hotel recently installed efficient lighting in their beautifully refurbished venue spaces, and have moved towards using sustainable products for events.
+Luxury weddings do not have to compromise to become more eco-friendly, and many venues, like InterContinental Sydney have a number of options in place to help couples reduce their waste.

-Knowing which venue to book can be tricky, so we asked Gemma what are the three things that couples should address with a reception venue before they sign on the dotted line.
-These are things that the InterContinental strive to perfect with couples nice and early, however industry horror stories mean that these need reiterating:
+Knowing which venue to book can be tricky, so we asked Gemma what are three things that couples should address with a reception venue before they sign on the dotted line.
+These are things that InterContinental Sydney strive to perfect with couples nice and early, however they don’t go astray to repeat:

-- “Couples should always ask about catering options, especially if they have specific needs- a cultural need or certain preferences, just to ensure the venue can cater for them before they proceed.
-There’s nothing worse than signing a contract and finding out the venue can’t cater to your needs.”
+- “Couples should always ask about custom catering options, especially if they have specific needs – either culturally or purely having certain preferences.
+It’s necessary to ensure the venue can cater for them before they proceed.
+At InterContinental Sydney our team are dedicated to customising our food and beverage options to suit our couples.”

 A smooth wedding is something couples dream about.
 No ripped dresses, no meltdowns, no disappearing celebrants.
 But what about the reception?
 How can you make your reception go as smoothly as possible?

-Gemma says it’s important to build a “unique relationship with your reception’s wedding planner.
+Gemma says it’s important to build a “unique relationship with your reception venues’ planner.
 Be really open, honest and keep in contact with them on the day and leading up to.”